dbarrosop/sir/docs/api/api_v1.0.rst

 * **parameters**: The parameters used for the call.
 * **result**: The result of the call or a description of the error if there was any.

-For example, for the following call;
+For example, for the following call:

 .. code-block:: html
     :linenos: